shoutar0m/cd-and-ls/README.md

 2. Create `.xonshrc` in any directory.
 3. Add some source codes to call the `main()` method in the `CdAndLs` class and declare an alias to make this function the `cd` command.
-you can see the following source codes and `.xonshrc_example` as a sample.
+You can see the following source codes and `.xonshrc_example` as a sample.

 	```.xonshrc
 	import sys